 When the goalkeeper has the ball, they may come back to challenge as soon as the goalkeeper releases the ball from his or her hands.
-On goal kicks, players may cross when the ball leaves the penalty area.)
+On goal kicks, players may cross when the ball is kicked and moves.)

 Can an opponent of the kicker or goalkeeper be the first to touch the ball?